FarronF/limerick-council-meetings/meetings/2024/10/21-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 16th September 2024.md

 Riverfest, Samhain and Christmas in Limerick are delivered primarily by the Festival and

-Events team who are also responsible for the allocated budget for these events.--- 13
+Events team who are also responsible for the allocated budget for these events.
+---
+13

 The Night Time Economy (NTE) Advisor holds an advisory role, providing input and support